Quasi-Experimental Shift-Share Research Designs: Figures and Tables

-\begin{singlespace} \begin{adjustwidth*}{0.8cm}{0.8cm}{ {}Notes: This table summarizes the distribution of China import shocks $g_{nt}$ across industries $n$ and periods $t$ in the \textcite{AutorDorn2001} replication.
-Shocks are measured using flows of imports from China in eight developed economics outside of the United States.
-All statistics are weighted by the average industry exposure shares $s_{nt}$, computed as in Proposition 1; shares are measured from lagged manufacturing employment, as described in the text.
-Column 1 includes the non-manufacturing industry aggregate in each period with a shock of 0, while columns 2-4 restrict to manufacturing industries.
-The following columns residualize the shocks on period indicators (column 3) or the indicators for each of the 10 sectors defined in \textcite{AADHP2016} interacted with period indicators (column 4).
-We report the effective sample size (the inverse renormalized Herfindahl index of the share weights, as described in the text) with and without the non-manufacturing industry, at both the industry-by-period level and at the level of aggregate SIC3 groups (across periods), along with the largest share weights.}\end{adjustwidth*} \end{singlespace}
+\begin{singlespace} { {} Notes: This table summarizes the distribution of China import shocks $g_{nt}$ across industries $n$ and periods $t$ in the \textcite{AutorDorn2001} application.
+Shocks are measured as the total flow of imports from China in eight developed economics outside of the United States.
+All statistics are weighted by the average industry exposure shares $s_{nt}$; shares are measured from lagged manufacturing employment, as described in Section \ref{subsec:ApplicationSetting}.
+Column 1 includes the non-manufacturing industry aggregate in each period with a shock of 0, while columns 2 and 3 restrict the sample to manufacturing industries.
+Column 3 residualizes manufacturing shocks on period indicators.
+We report the effective sample size (the inverse renormalized Herfindahl index of the $s_{nt}$ weights, as described in Section \ref{subsec:appl-Properties-of-shocks}) with and without the non-manufacturing industry, at the industry-by-period level and at the level of SIC3 groups (aggregated across periods), along with the largest $s_{nt}$.}{ } \end{singlespace}

 {}